nus-cs2103-AY2425S1/tp/docs/team/vinoth.md

 * **Documentation**:
 1. Authored the introduction section and Quick Start section of the User Guide, ensuring it was accessible and informative for new users.
 2. Added UML diagram for addShortCut command
+3. Added majority of User stories, NFR, Glossary into Developer Guide

 * **Community**: